nourey/sudoku_solver/README.md

 # sudoku_solver

-This script solves Sudoku in given image.
+This script solves Sudoku in given image with Tesseract-OCR v4.1.1
-Using Tesseract-OCR v4.1.1

 Using **digits** as language.